College of Professional Studies at UW-Stevens Point

 are as diverse as business administration

-, communicative disorders
+, communication sciences and disorders

 , interior architecture

 , but their common thread is student professional preparation.

 Prepare for a profession

 programs typically require a lot of supervised and graded practicum

 actually tape ankles or education students tutor sixth graders.
 Practicums

 and labs help students to affirm their interest in the major (it is one